Are There Different Types of Lung Cancer?

-Lung cancers start in the lung.
 There are several types of lung cancer.
-They include non-small cell lung cancer, small cell lung cancer and carcinoid lung tumors.
+The major groups of lung cancer are non-small cell lung cancers, small cell lung cancers and carcinoid lung tumors.

-- Non-small Cell Lung Cancer: Non-small cell lung cancer is the most common type of lung cancer.
-There are three sub-types of non-small cell cancer; squamous cell carcinoma, adenocarcinoma and large cell undifferentiated carcinoma.
-What the cancer looks like under the microscope allows the pathologist to assign the lung cancer to a particular type.
-Knowing these subtypes of cancer is becoming more important as research is becoming more targeted toward specific tumor types.
+Non-small cell lung cancer is the most common type of lung cancer.
+There are three main subtypes that make up the non-small cell cancer group.
+These include squamous cell carcinomas, adenocarcinomas and large cell undifferentiated carcinomas.
+What the cancer looks like under the microscope allows the pathologist (type of doctor) to assign the lung cancer to a particular subtype.
+Knowing these subtypes of cancer is becoming more important as treatment is becoming more targeted toward specific tumor subtypes.

 Small Cell Lung Cancer

 Small cell lung cancer makes up about 15 percent of all lung cancers.
 It is a faster growing more aggressive type of lung cancer.
 Small cell lung cancer is treated differently than non-small cell lung cancers.